The 9 Most Important Trout Rigs (With Pictures)

 If you’re interested in fishing with trout spinners, check out our complete guide to trout fishing with spinners.

-This is a great trout rig to use if you’re fishing over weeds, as you can fish it slowly without getting the jig snagged in the weeds.
+This is a great rainbow trout rig to use if you’re fishing over weeds, as you can fish it slowly without getting the jig snagged in the weeds.

 How to tie it: Depending on the depth of the water, you can use either a fixed bobber or a slip bobber.

-How to use it: If you’re fishing in a lake, cast out the rig and let the jig sink as far as it can (at which point the bobber stands up straight).
-Then lift your rod tip to retrieve the rig about 4 to 5 feet, and then pause to let the jig sink down again.
+How to use it: If you’re trout fishing in a lake, cast out the fishing rig and let the jig sink as far as it can (at which point the bobber stands up straight).
+Then lift your rod tip to retrieve the fishing rig about 4 to 5 feet, and then pause to let the jig sink down again.

-Ned rig for trout
+Ned rig

 The ned rig is most familiar to bass anglers, but few people know that it also works really well for catching trout.
-The key feature of the ned rig that makes it so effective for trout is that it is usually fished with a floating plastic tail, which is ideal for trout.
+The key feature of the ned rig that makes it so effective when fishing for trout is that it is usually fished with a floating plastic tail, which is ideal for catching trout.

-When to use it: You can use this whenever trout are feeding close to the bottom, and it works equally well in lakes, rivers, and streams.
-The only situation when you shouldn’t use it is if there’s a lot of vegetation on the bottom, which is likely to get your ned rig snagged.
+When to use it: You can use this rig whenever trout are feeding close to the bottom, and it works equally well in lakes, rivers, and streams.
+The only situation when you shouldn’t use this rig is if you’re fishing in a lake with a lot of vegetation on the bottom, which is likely to get your ned rig snagged.

 How to use it: Cast it out and let it sink to the bottom, then retrieve it for 3 or 4 feet with a jigging motion, and let it settle on the the bottom again.
 Repeat this until you get a bite.

-What are the best rigs for trout?
+What are the best trout rigs?

 - Slip bobber rig